arinco-crew-community/automation-anywhere-devops/README.md

 - Display all existing bots in the form of a folder structure, mirroring their presentation in the Control Room, so users can easily select them.

 - Provide additional information about the bots, such as their check-out status, the developer responsible for them, and so on.

+- Utilise the [Export repository bots by label or version](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/blm-api.html#tag/BLM/paths/~1v2~1blm~1export~1version/post) to have more granular control over what is exported.

 These enhancements would make `bot life cycle management` more robust and user-friendly.